EngineeringSoftware/CoditT5/README.md

 Authors: [Jiyang Zhang](https://jiyangzhang.github.io/), [Sheena Panthaplackel](https://panthap2.github.io/), [Pengyu Nie](https://pengyunie.github.io/), [Junyi Jessy Li](https://jessyli.com/), [Milos Gligoric](http://users.ece.utexas.edu/~gligoric/)

+We propose a novel pretraining objective which explicitly models edits and use it to build CoditT5, a large language model for software-related editing tasks that is pretrained on large amounts of source code and natural language comments.
+We fine-tune it on various downstream editing tasks, including comment updating, bug fixing, and automated code review.

 ```bibtex
 @inproceedings{ZhangETAL22CoditT5,
   author = {Zhang, Jiyang and Panthaplackel, Sheena and Nie, Pengyu and Li, Junyi Jessy and Gligoric, Milos},